 Students at Commonwealth feel supported

-On a scale of 1-5 (between agree and strongly agree), responses averaged 4.6 when asked about their teachers' care and support, more than half a point higher than the mean for small and medium non-public schools.
+On a scale of 1 to 5 (with 5 being "strongly agree"), responses averaged 4.6 when asked about their teachers' care and support, more than half a point higher than the mean for small and medium non-public schools.
 Eighty-five percent of our students said they have an adult they can go to at school, 10% above the mean for the comparison group.

 Students find homework at Commonwealth meaningful

 Ninety-one percent answered that all or more than 75% of their homework was useful, compared with 54% of students in the comparison group.
-Eighty-six percent of our kids said that none or only a few classes ever assigned busy work, while 87% said that the homework in many or all of their classes helped them learn the material, compared with 47% (for both questions) in small and medium non-public schools.
+Eighty-six percent of our students said that none or only a few classes ever assigned busy work, while 87% said that the homework in many or all of their classes helped them learn the material, compared with 47% in small and medium non-public schools.

 Students' levels of stress are below average

-When asked, on a scale of 1 (never) to 5 (always), about how often homework makes them feel stressed, keeps them from getting enough sleep, or keeps them from spending time with family and friends, Commonwealth students averaged 3.3 or 3.5, between "sometimes" and "often."
-This number was below the average for the comparison group, which stood at 4.1 for stress, 4.0 for sleep ("often"), and 3.8 for interference with family/social/activity time.
+When asked, on a scale of 1 to 5 (with 5 being "always"), about how often homework makes them feel stressed, keeps them from getting enough sleep, or keeps them from spending time with family and friends, our students averaged 3.3 or 3.5, between "sometimes" and "often."
+This number was below the average for the comparison group, which stood at 4.1 for stress, 4.0 for impacting sleep, and 3.8 for interference with family/social/activity time.